Paul Webster Hare

 Hare is a Fellow of the Weatherhead Center for International Affairs at Harvard University and served as president of the British Baseball Federation from 2000-01.
 He has been designated a Lieutenant of the Royal Victorian Order by Her Majesty Queen Elizabeth II.

-Ambassador Hare teaches classes at Boston University on Public Diplomacy, Reform of Diplomacy, Arms Control, Latin America Today and on Cuba in Transition.
-His novel, “Moncada – A Cuban Story”, set in modern Cuba, was published in May 2010.
-His book “Making Diplomacy Work; Intelligent Innovation for the Modern World.’ was published in early 2015.
+Ambassador Hare teaches classes at Boston University on Diplomatic Practice, Arms Control, Intercultural Communication, Public Diplomacy, Reform of Diplomacy and on Cuba in Transition.
+His novel, “Moncada – A Cuban Story”, set in modern Cuba, was published in 2010.
+His book “Making Diplomacy Work; Intelligent Innovation for the Modern World.’ was published in 2015.
+His article “Corroding consensus-building: how self-centered public diplomacy is damaging diplomacy and what can be done about it” was published in Place Branding and Public Diplomacy in August 2019.